 Engineering was done well before FEA was even invented!

 Folks who dislike FEA often use this argument, and… it’s true!
-There are so many cool ways to calculate stuff by hand (not to mentoion prototypes)!
+There are so many cool ways to calculate stuff by hand (not to mention prototypes)!
 I’m always fascinated by hand calculations.
 Knowing those methods is super useful even when you use FEA.
 They allow you to verify if the FEA outcomes are “reasonable”!

 I think it’s reasonable to divide engineering problems into several categories: